nicolemne/studio-north-project/README.md

 For the iframe I've used https://google-map-generator.com/.

-The images I've converted from avif files to jpg with Microsoft Paint.
+The images I've converted from avif files to jpg with Microsoft Paint (as I thought that would make the images take up less data but I might have gotten it wrong).
 The header image I've also used Canva for adding a colour tint.
 Original header picture below.

 ![Original header image](https://images.unsplash.com/photo-1612344441107-ef12287e4872?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2664&q=80)